DovarFalcone/dovarfalcone.github.io/aboutme.md

 My name is Dennis Furtkevic.
 I have the following qualities:

-- I rock a great goatee
+- I can do Yo-Yo tricks
 - I'm extremely loyal to my family
 - I'm thick skinned but my mind is a sponge